 Hunting Big Game With Dogs In Africa by Er M Shelley (1924) is an exceptionally rare hunting book in which dog trainer and breeder Er Shelley recounts his adventures hunting buffalo, lion and leopard with his specially trained kennel of hounds, Airedales and fox terriers in British East Africa under the patronage of American coal mining heir and big game hunter, Paul J Rainey (1877 - 1923) who hunted with Alan Black and George Outram.

 Colonel Harry Michener Snyder (1883 - 1972) was a wealthy American born, Canadian businessman who hunted and collected wildlife specimens for the American Museum of Natural History.
 For 50 years, he spent 2 months of every year hunting.
 In 1938 he shot a record elephant in Kenya, which was said to be more than 12ft tall, weighed more than 81/2 tons and aged between 150 and 175 years!

 Snyder's Book Of Big Game Hunting by Harry Snyder (1950) covers selection of rifles for big game hunting, North American game animals, African hunting including a great elephant hunt.
-Snyder's PH in Africa was none other than legendary J A Hunter.
+Snyder's PH in Africa was the legendary J A Hunter.
 He also hunted with Sandy McNabb and Sidney Downey.